Ltressel/Plastid_Nuclear_Coevolution_Papilionoid_Legumes/README.md

 # Plastid_Nuclear_Coevolution_Papilionoid_Legumes
 ## Overview
 This repository contains descriptions of scripts and bioinformatic pipelines used for the manuscript **"Plastid-Nuclear Coevolution of Ribosomal Protein Genes in Papilionoid Legumes"** by Tressel et al. The study investigates plastid-nuclear coevolution by analyzing ribosomal protein genes encoded by both plastid and nuclear genomes across 52 taxa of the legume family Fabaceae.
-This research provides insight into how maximum likelihood methods and evolutionary rate covariation between nuclear and plastid genomes may drive cytonuclear coevolution, with implications for plant diversification and crop improvement.
+This research provides insight into how coevolution statistics and evolutionary rate covariation between nuclear and plastid genomes may drive cytonuclear coevolution, with implications for plant diversification and crop improvement.

 ## Repository Contents
 - ```Dataset_Assembly/```: This directory contains scripts and methods for assembling the datasets used in the study, including raw read quality control, adapter trimming, rRNA removal, transcriptome assembly, and sequence extraction.